mbeddr/mps-platform-docs/src/doc/docs/languages/baselanguage.md

     new singleton<string>("single")`
     ```

-!!! question "How do you convert from a Java *ArrayList* to a *baselanguage* list?"
+!!! question "How do you convert from a Java *ArrayList* to a Base Language list?"

     Use the copy constructor:
     ```java
     new arraylist<string>(copy: yourArrayList)`
     ```

-!!! question "How do you convert *baselanguage* collections to Java streams?"
+!!! question "How do you convert Base Language collections to Java streams?"

-    First convert your collection to a list that you downcast to a Java list.
+    First, convert your collection to a list that you downcast to a Java list.
     Then you can convert it into a stream `#!java StreamSupport.stream(list/.spliterator(), false)`

 !!! question "Why doesn't *yield* work inside a select operation?"